felipe-vargas-inrae/CropCommodityChallenge/README.md

  python SeasonalInferenceFrequency.py
 ```
 ## Notebook
-If you want to see and step by step explanation go to folder notebook an open the file
+If you want to see a step by step explanation go to folder notebook an open the file

 # Versions of package
 ```